 There is no right or wrong way to visit the Galapagos and it depends on personal preferences.
 If you want to see as many species as possible, a cruise is a great option as you will get to see many islands with boats travelling through the night.
 Each island is different, with some wildlife only found on individual islands.
 Cruises usually combine island visits with snorkeling, with morning and afternoon activities broken up by lunch onboard.
 Cruises are very structured, typically with early (6-7am) wake-up calls.

-For families travelling with children, we recommend that you combine a Family Departure on a cruise with a hotel, or be based solely from a hotel.
-Alternatively, it is possible to combine a cruise with a stay in a hotel pre/post cruise for the best of both!
+For families travelling with children, we recommend that you combine a Family Departure on a cruise with a hotel, or stay only at a hotel for greater flexibility.

 Each island is unique, with species that can be seen during different seasons throughout the year.
 As such, the best itinerary is dependent on your personal interests, time you have available and the time of year you visit.